alac/alac.github.io/_posts/2016-10-02-statistical_significance.md

 "Either better or worse" allocates 2.5% of the amount we're testing at each *tail*.
 So, it's two tailed.

 Because a two-tailed test checks for values being further from the center (e.g. the tail starts further away), anything that passes a two-tailed test will pass a one-tailed test.

 But, anything that passes a one-tailed test won't neccessarily pass a two-tailed test.

+So, we have a choice between a false positive ("a type I error") or a false negative ("a type II error").

 *TL:DR* Two-tailed tests are a higher bar than a one-tailed test.
-If you want to avoid false positives, use the two-tailed test.
+To avoid false positives, it's safer use the two-tailed test.

 Welch's T-Test
 ----------
-A potential problem with Student's T-Test is that it tests for whether both data sets come from the same distribution (e.g. mean and variance).
+Student's T-Test checks both data sets come from the same distribution (e.g. mean and variance).

-Sometimes, you'll know that they don't and instead just want to test whether they have the *same mean*.
+You may have good reason to believe they don't have the same variance (or, you're just a cautious person), but still want to check if they have the same mean.

 In this case, you use Welch's T-Test which has adjustments for dealing with different variances.

 At the same time, Welch's test performs well for the same variance across data sets and handles a case, which, quite frankly can't be ruled out for most data.